yapyeeqiang/yapyeeqiang/README.md

 ### Hi there, I'm [Yap Yee Qiang][website] 👋

+A passionate Full-Stack Developer and also a Math Teacher.
+My goal is to share knowledge and education to everyone in the World.

 ## I'm a Developer and Teacher!!

 - 🌱 I’m currently learning everything 🤣